Kathmandu City Day Tour Overview

 Stop 05: Pashupatinath Temple

-• Entry Fee: Paid at site unless included
+- Entry Fee: Paid at site by guest

-• Cultural Note: Dress modestly and follow temple rules
+- Cultural Note: Dress modestly, follow temple rules, ask before photographing

 Stop 06: Boudhanath Stupa

-• Entry Fee: Paid at site unless included
+- Entry Fee: Paid at site by guest

 Stop 07: Return to Hotel